jdochert/nasa/SRE/infrastructure-applications/infrastructure/README.md

 Useful commands:

 There are various ways to run these commands on the GCP environment.
-For testing I used...
+For testing I used... <br>
-"gcloud container clusters get-credentials --zone us-central1 space-cluster-pacman"
+"gcloud container clusters get-credentials --zone us-central1 space-cluster-pacman" <br>

-Once you can access the environment the typical terraform workflow follows... terraform init terraform apply
+Once you can access the environment the typical terraform workflow follows... <br>
+terraform init <br>
+terraform apply <br>

-...or for the more cautious... terraform init terraform validate terraform plan -out "runfile.txt" terraform apply "runfile.txt"
+...or for the more cautious... <br>
+terraform init <br>
+terraform validate <br>
+terraform plan -out "runfile.txt" <br>
+terraform apply "runfile.txt" <br>

-The cluster can be cleaned up with good ol... terraform destroy
+The cluster can be cleaned up with good ol... <br>
+terraform destroy